alejandrocastellanos/apache_spark_mongo/README.md

 # apache_spark_mongo

-Basic conection into mongo and apache spark
+Basic connection into mongo and apache spark